ondrap/horouter/README.md

 * Resonable behaviour when an app instance is unreachable

+* Support for persistence (based on existence of JSESSIONID cookie)

 What is planned:

-* Support for persistence (alghough I am unsure if the existence of jsessionid is a good way to support it)

 * Reasonably compatibile YAML configuration file with gorouter.